-- F. When an employee is no longer entitled to receive workers' compensation supplement pay, the employee may, at his or her option, use sickhealthcare leave, compensatory time, annual leave and/or vacation, in that order, if the employee is compelled to be absent from duty as set forth in paragraph A., above. - G. Time during which an employee receives workers' compensation temporary disability benefits shall be counted toward the computation of County seniority and determination of sickhealthcare leave, vacation and annual leave earning rates.
+- 5. The probation period of any employee who receives workers' compensation benefits shall be extended by the length of time the employee receives such benefits, except that the first fifteen (15) consecutive calendar days from the date of the injury shall be considered County service for completion of the probation period. - 6.
+When an employee is no longer entitled to receive workers' compensation supplement pay, the employee may, at his or her option, use sick leave, compensatory time, and vacation, in that order, if the employee is compelled to be absent from duty as set forth in paragraph B.2., above. - 7.
+Time during which an employee receives workers' compensation temporary disability benefits shall be counted toward the computation of County seniority and determination of sick leave and vacation earning rates.

-Section 3.
-Exposure to Contagious Diseases
+E. Exposure to Contagious Diseases

 Whenever an employee is compelled by direction of a County-designated physician to be absent from duty due to an on-the-job exposure to a contagious disease, the employee shall receive full compensation for a period not to exceed eighty (80) working hours for a full-time employee or fourteen (14) calendar days for a part-time employee.
-If the absence extends beyond the applicable period, sickhealthcare leave, compensatory time, annual leave and/or vacation may be used, at the employee's option, in that order.
+If the absence extends beyond the applicable period, sick leave, compensatory time and vacation may be used, at the employee's option, in that order.